jackhman/sergio-martin-rubio-site/_posts/2019-06-31-java-socket-io-and-nio.md

 This API is based on flows of byte streams and character streams that can be read or written.
 There is not an index that you can use to move forth and back, like in an array, it is simply a continuous flow of data.

-{% include figure.html image="https://lh3.googleusercontent.com/B5e8q-Kn1kzI_apnfLbX8n2abY-uJzTzaFevpdr7ewQBarkSDut0zdpDQeqVUo6cPAqTieIa9S8U0GVgB7DMPHqPU3n386ZIM5g_KzZktCj0iCTn7tsUZxubg4ESaEIwNShIPoXiuw=w600" caption="Spring Bean Creation Lifecycle" %}
+{% include figure.html image="https://lh3.googleusercontent.com/B5e8q-Kn1kzI_apnfLbX8n2abY-uJzTzaFevpdr7ewQBarkSDut0zdpDQeqVUo6cPAqTieIa9S8U0GVgB7DMPHqPU3n386ZIM5g_KzZktCj0iCTn7tsUZxubg4ESaEIwNShIPoXiuw=w600" caption="Java Blocking IO" %}

 Every time a client request a connection to the server, it will block a thread.
 Therefore, we have to create a pool of threads large enough if we expect to have many simultaneous connections.